AdaCore/gnatcoverage/doc/gnattest/gnattest_part.rst

   adjustments might be necessary to make the test harness compilable;
-* use of some constructs, such as elaboration-control pragmas, Type_Invariant aspects, and complex variable initializations that use Subprogram'Access, may result in elaboration circularities in the generated harness.
+* use of some constructs, such as elaboration-control pragmas, Type_Invariant aspects, and complex variable initializations that use Subprogram'Access, may result in elaboration circularities in the generated harness;
+* heavy usage of preprocessor that affects constructs like subprogram profiles or tagged type hierarchies may result in improper test driver generation.